I believe that it’s important to have a VPN for travel for four reasons. It:

 So, let’s say that it stands for Very Protected Network – which is the OPPOSITE of Very Public Network which puts your identity at risk and is the status of most WiFi you’ll find as you travel.

-A VPN protects your identity by protecting your personal data – data that can be grabbed by the wrong people on public WiFi.
+A VPN protects your identity with end-to-end encryption of your personal data – data that could otherwise be grabbed by the wrong people on public WiFi.
 One of the fastest growing areas of credit card fraud is CNP fraud, or Card-Not-Present fraud.
-Your card number, expiration date and the security code from the back of your card can be gathered if you buy or book something using with your credit card while on public WiFi and without using a VPN.
+Your card number, expiration date and the security code from the back of your card can be gathered if you buy or book something using with your credit card while on public WiFi and without using a VPN for enncryption.
 Of course, a person inclined and capable of grabbing it must be nearby but why risk the possiblity.

 The Reasons I Use a VPN for Travel